opalmedapps/opal-admin-legacy/README.md

 # opalAdmin

-OpalAdmin is the administrative tool for managing and tagging personal health information that is published to Opal.
+OpalAdmin is an administrative tool for managing and tagging personal health information that is published to Opal.

 ## Getting Started